dpranantha/dpranantha.github.io/_posts/2021-01-18-kotlin-coroutines-part-2.md

 3. Integration tests should remain valid.

 A conclusion is that composing Kotlin coroutines are challenging.
-Using Kotlin flow can help with its useful operator, albeit not as extended as reactive streams implementation such as [rxJava](https://github.com/ReactiveX/RxJava) and [Spring Reactor](https://projectreactor.io/).
+Using Kotlin flow can help with its useful operator, albeit not as extensive as reactive streams implementation such as [rxJava](https://github.com/ReactiveX/RxJava) and [Spring Reactor](https://projectreactor.io/).

 In the next part, we will discuss moving `AggregateController` into Kotlin codebase, removing all Java codes,